tjmahr/dissertation/docs/28-aim2-general-discussion.md

 were successful at recognizing real words and fast-selecting referents for nonwords at age 3, and by age 4, a quarter of the children performed at ceiling on the nonword condition.
-The most difficult condition, based on the absense of ceiling effects, was the mispronunciation condition in which children showed much more uncertainty on how to process these words.
+The most difficult condition, based on the absence of ceiling effects, was the mispronunciation condition in which children showed much more uncertainty on how to process these words.
 For this condition, a developmental trend was also observed where preschoolers at age 5 had a larger preference for the familiar object on